Memory management options

 git clone

-Alternatively, you can use an external PostgreSQL database for all of your Langflow storage.
-You can also selectively use external storage for chat memory, separate from other Langflow storage.
-For more information, see Configure external memory and Store chat memory.
+Separate chat memory: You can selectively use external storage for chat memory only, separate from other Langflow storage.
+For more information, see Store chat memory.

-Local Langflow database tables
+Langflow database tables

 The following tables are stored in langflow.db